 But, not only typical food is eaten in Costa Rica.
 While staying here you can be delighted with an excellent international cuisine too.
 Mexican, Italian, French, Arabic, Japanese, Chinese, and American food is also served in restaurants throughout the country.

 As you can read above, we must say that Costa Rica’s national dish is the casado.
 But, it is worth knowing that you can also read or hear that Gallo Pinto is our typical food.
-Truth is that both dishes can be considered as national traditional food of Costa Rica.
+Truth is that both dishes can be considered as national traditional food.

 We must say that the Costa Rica breakfast is the most recognizable typical food.
 Wherever you go during your vacations in Costa Rica you can easily find a great Gallo Pinto.